-Orlando’s numerous theme parks are surefire ways to create magical memories that will last a lifetime.
-Yet, believe it or not, many of our most alluring attractions extend past manmade wonders to the unexpected lush greens of Central Florida’s outdoors.
-Here’s your guide to four local freshwater springs that have recently reopened and where you can dive into the natural world of Florida’s crystal blue waters.
+Orlando’s famous theme parks are guaranteed to create magical memories that will last a lifetime, but some of our most alluring attractions extend beyond manmade marvels to unexpected surprises — including the refreshing waterways and lush greens of Central Florida’s great outdoors.
+Here’s your guide to freshwater springs at four local parks where you can dive into the natural wonders of crystal-blue waters.
+What’s more, several local operators will be happy to give you an insider’s tour.

 Learn more: Orlando Ecotourism

-Oh … and did we mention that these parks are all within an hour’s drive north from downtown Orlando?
+Oh … and did we mention that these parks are all within an hour’s drive north from downtown Orlando, and that entry won’t cost you more than $6 per vehicle?
 Dive in and have a blast!

 Blue Spring State Park

 With crystal-clear waters that allow you to see past the scurrying fish to the sandy bottom, Blue Spring State Park is named for just that.
 About 45 minutes north of downtown Orlando, this park is mainly known for being the winter home of the Florida manatee.
-Entry is just $6 per vehicle and, with a multitude of ways for visitors to enjoy the 72-degree waters, even your hardest-to-please family members will have a blast.
+Entry is just $6 per vehicle and, with multiple ways to enjoy the 72-degree waters, even your hardest-to-please family members will have a blast.

-Adventure-seekers can explore deep down with scuba diving or test their paddling skills and kayak down Blue Spring Run.
+Explore deep down with scuba diving or test your paddling skills and kayak down Blue Spring Run.
 Catch a boat tour of the historic St. Johns River, or rent an inflatable tube and lazily float down the spring.
-For those with a bit of a wild side, take on the 3.6-mile hiking trail where you can get up close and personal with wildlife, including the Florida scrub-jay, the state’s only endemic bird.
+If you have a bit of a wild side, take on the 3.6-mile hiking trail where you can get up close and personal with wildlife, including the Florida scrub-jay, the state’s only endemic bird.

 De Leon Springs State Park

 If you’re looking to experience the beauty of Orlando’s natural springs but can only spare one day out of your busy vacation schedule, De Leon Springs State Park is just for you.
-Visitors are invited to bring their own floats and hang out in the 500-foot-wide swimming area, fish from the pier at Spring Garden Run or even free-dive deep into the massive, 30-foot underwater cave.
+You are invited to bring your own floats and hang out in the 500-foot-wide swimming area, fish from the pier at Spring Garden Run, or even free-dive deep into the massive, 30-foot underwater cave.

-Rock Springs at Kelly Park is located 35 minutes northwest of downtown Orlando and is sure to make its mark as a memorable outdoor adventure for the entire family.
-With a free-flowing natural spring at a consistently cool 68 degrees, be sure to bring inflatable tubes for a relaxing 25-minute float down this natural lazy river.
+Located 35 minutes northwest of downtown Orlando, Rock Springs Run State Preserve at Kelly Park will make its mark as a memorable outdoor adventure for the entire family.
+With a free-flowing natural spring at a consistently cool 68 degrees, you’ll want to bring inflatable tubes for a relaxing 25-minute float down this natural lazy river.
 Didn’t pack one?
 Stop by the Rock Springs Bar & Grill right outside the park entrance for $7 tube rentals and maybe enjoy a burger — or two.

 Spread out a beach towel near the spring and catch some Florida sun, or beat the heat and set up a picnic in one of the many areas shaded by hundreds of pine and oak trees.
 Visit the kayak/canoe launch for some paddling fun at Kelly Park’s Camp Joy, located just two minutes from the park.

-Entry to this spring is $5 per vehicle and a full-service concession is also available offering hotdogs, snow cones, funnel cakes, and other necessities like bug spray and sunscreen.
+Entry to the park is $3 for vehicles with up to two people, $5 for three to eight people, and $1 for each additional person thereafter.
+A full-service concession is also available offering hotdogs, snow cones, funnel cakes, and other necessities like bug spray and sunscreen.
 With all this outdoor fun, you just might want to stay a while, so plan ahead and reserve a spot at Kelly Park Campgrounds for a night under the stars.

 Wekiwa Springs State Park

-As the oldest tourist attraction in Central Florida, Wekiwa Springs State Park has been a top hidden gem of the area for more than a century.
-With a handful of outdoor experiences for the whole family to choose from, you can engage in a wild adventure or sit back and relax in the emerald green waters of this local natural wonder.
+As the oldest tourist attraction in Central Florida, Wekiwa Springs State Park has been a top hidden gem for more than a century.
+With a handful of outdoor experiences for the whole family, you can engage in a wild adventure or sit back and relax in the emerald-green waters of this local natural wonder.
+(Heads up that “Wekiwa” is pronounced “Wekiva” and that the spellings are frequently used interchangeably by locals.)

 Stay Connected to Orlando!